College Closure Procedures

 The Directors of Public Safety and Facilities Management Services will assess levels of threat posed by weather and infrastructure and may recommend a “closure alert”.
 To the maximum extent possible, their recommendation will be based on survey of conditions present or forecast.

-Closure recommendations will be made to the Vice President, Administrative Services.
+Closure recommendations will be made to the Vice President, Finance and Administration.

 The Vice President, Administrative Services, will review closure or potential closure recommendations with the College President.
 The Vice President will seek to consult with the Campus President(s) and the Vice President, Academic and Student Affairs.
 If the College President is not available, the Vice President, Administrative Services, will make the decision.